 The school UNIFORM SHOP operates from the Tuckshop.
 All school needs are available as well as some second-hand items.
 The Uniform Shop is open each Tuesday from 8.00am - 9.30am

 Variations to these times are advertised in the school newsletter.

 Hair should be neat and tidy and its natural colour.
 No layered, ridged or undercut styles are acceptable.
 It should be free from rinses, streaks and tints.

 Although the above does not specifically state all styles that are not acceptable, the word 'extreme' is the operative word.
-Styles that draw attention to the individual and are significantly different are not acceptable.
 The final decision on acceptability is at the discretion of the Principal.

-The wearing of jewellery is discouraged at school because it can cause distraction, excessive jewellery detracts from the appearance of our uniform and expensive items can be lost or broken at school.
+The wearing of jewellery is discouraged at school.
+Excessive jewellery detracts from the appearance of our uniform and expensive items can be lost or broken at school.
 As well as a uniform issue, the wearing of jewellery is also a safety issue.
 For the benefit of all students, the following guidelines are required regarding the wearing of jewellery.